Sunday, 21 April 2019

 The Scout Carriers are (left) BPM and (right) an Airfix conversion.
 The 3 inch mortar is Zvezda.

-The Airfix Carrier (here on the right) is an easy conversion from the original Bren Carrier.
+The Airfix Carrier (here on the left) is an easy conversion from the original Universal Carrier.
 You just need to carve the left side panel and replace it with two boxes.
 To this one I added some front lights, a Bren LMG and an antenna.
 All crew are Esci with new arms in both carriers.

 Next: wether some WW2 desert Italians or French 1940.